Is Glasgow safe to visit? A comprehensive safety guide

 The crime rate in Glasgow is not very high, but tourists sometimes experience pickpocketing and thievery.
 Pickpockets will try to grab your things without you noticing, most commonly wallets, cellphones or passports, which is why it is important to protect your valuables.
 This usually happens around the tourist areas or train stations which is also common in other cities, so it is a good idea to buy a secure bag for whenever you go traveling.

-Thieves might also grab bags and purses which is why you should never leave them unattended and consider buying a cross-body bag that can't be snatched from you.
-Personal items should be stored deeply in the pocket of your bag or even better, in a Bounce luggage storage locker where they can't be stolen at all.
+Thieves might also grab bags and purses which is why you should never leave them unattended and consider buying a cross-body bag that can't be snatched from you

 Is Glasgow safe to travel alone

 The locals in this Scottish city are extremely friendly and it is a fantastic place to go on a solo vacation.
-There are some less-safe areas that you should avoid, especially if you're by yourself, but in general it is not a dangerous city.
 You'll find that most Scottish people are a hospitable bunch, and anytime that you need help or directions they will gladly show you the way.
-If you're spending a Saturday night out on the town just make sure that you don't drink too much since you'll need to find your way back to the hotel safely.

 Since the United Kingdom is ranked 26th on the Bounce Women Travel Safety Index, it is a very safe place for women to explore on their own as well.
 We suggest that you take the same precautions as you would in other big cities, which means avoiding remote areas and trying to not go out much on your own at night.
 There is plenty for you to do in the Glasgow City Center with nice green spaces along the River Clyde as well as shopping opportunities and tourist sites to explore, and you should be generally safe there.